Conservation of angular momentum on a single-photon level

 \textit{Discussion.}\textemdash We present a study to test and verify the fundamental law of OAM conservation in the nonlinear optical process of spontaneous parametric down-conversion on a single-photon level.
 Before, only correlations generated with coherent pump states have been studied, where fluctuations in photon numbers translate to a nonzero variance in OAM.
-Here, we show experimentally that even for a single-photon pump photon pairs generated through SPDC carry OAM values that follow OAM conservation.
+Here we show experimentally that even for a single-photon pump, photon pairs generated through SPDC carry OAM values that follow OAM conservation.
 Despite the low conversion efficiencies of bulk SPDC crystals, we are able to record correlation matrices for pump photons with up to two OAM quanta.
-In the future, we expect our results to be enhanced through nonlinear processes with higher nonlinear conversion efficiencies \cite{leger2023amplification}, detectors tolerating higher heralding count rates, the use of deterministic single photon sources, or by utilizing more efficient OAM measurement schemes, e.g. mode sorters \cite{Berkhout2010Efficient, Mirhosseini2013Efficient, Sahu2018Angular, Fontaine2019Laguerre}.
+In the future, we expect our results to be enhanced through nonlinear processes with higher nonlinear conversion efficiencies \cite{leger2023amplification}, detectors tolerating higher heralding count rates, the use of deterministic single-photon sources, or by utilizing more efficient OAM measurement schemes, e.\,g. mode sorters \cite{Berkhout2010Efficient, Mirhosseini2013Efficient, Sahu2018Angular, Fontaine2019Laguerre}.
 These technical improvements would enable the study of the conservation of larger OAM quanta, the verification of the heralded generation of high-dimensional OAM entanglement, and the exploration of more complex light structures.
-Furthermore, our work sets the stage for cascaded SPDC using bulk optical crystals, which can be leveraged for the direct generation of three-photon entanglement in the spatial domain.
+Lastly, note that a weak coherent pump state would also be a good approximation to a single-photon Fock state.
+However, our experimental setup with cascaded SPDC is not relying on nonlinear processes in waveguides and, thus, can be leveraged for the direct generation of three-photon entanglement in the spatial domain or heralded OAM-entangled photon pairs.
 Together with the already presented work on polarization \cite{Hamel2014Direct, chaisson2022phase} and time/energy \cite{shalm2013three} entanglement, the scheme will enable the generation of multi-partite entanglement in all degrees of freedom of light.

 \textit{Acknowledgements.}\textemdash The authors thank Robert W. Boyd and Boris Braverman for fruitful discussions at an early stage of the experiment.
 The authors acknowledge the support of the Research Council of Finland through the Photonics Research and Innovation Flagship (PREIN - decision 346511).
 LK acknowledges the support of the Vilho, Yrjö and Kalle Väisälä Foundation of the Finnish Academy of Science and Letters.
 RB acknowledges the support of the Research Council of Finland through the postdoctoral researcher funding (decision 349120).
 RF acknowledges the support of the Research Council of Finland through the Academy Research Fellowship (decision 332399).